scottenriquez/azure-devops-aws-lambda-ci-cd/README.md

-# Azure DevOps CI/CD Pipeline for AWS Lambda Function
+# Azure DevOps CI/CD Pipeline for an AWS Lambda Node.js Function
-This project serves as an end-to-end working example for testing, building, linting, and deploying an AWS Lambda Node.js function to multiple environment using AWS CloudFormation, Azure Pipelines and Azure DevOps.
+This project serves as an end-to-end working example for testing, building, linting, and deploying an AWS Lambda Node.js function to multiple environments using AWS CloudFormation, Azure Pipelines, and Azure DevOps.
 The complete source code is located in [this GitHub repository](https://github.com/scottenriquez/azure-devops-aws-lambda-ci-cd "GitHub"), and the build output is pubicly available via [Azure DevOps](https://dev.azure.com/scottenriquez/AWS%20Lambda%20CI-CD/_build?definitionId=1&_a=summary "Azure DevOps build summary").

 ## Setting Up a Git Repository
 Even though I'm using Azure Pipelines for CI/CD instead of Travis CI, you can easily host the code in a Git repository on Azure DevOps or on GitHub.
-Microsoft's GitHub integration is seamless, so there's no reason not to use it should you choose to host your source code there instead.
+Microsoft's GitHub integration is seamless, so there's no reason not to use it should you choose to host your source code there.
 All of the features like pull request integration and showing build status alongside each commit on GitHub behave exactly like Travis CI.
-To enable GitHub integration, simply navigate to the Azure DevOps project settings tab, select 'GitHub connections', then follow the wizard to select the GitHub repository to link.
+To enable GitHub integration, simply navigate to the Azure DevOps project settings tab, select 'GitHub connections', then follow the wizard to link the repository of your choice.

 ## Creating an NPM Project for the Lambda Function
-A simple `npm init` command will create the `package.json` file and populate relevant metadata for our Lambda function.
+A simple `npm init` command will create the `package.json` file and populate relevant metadata for the Lambda function.
 All dependencies and development dependencies are documented there.

 ## Implementing a Sample Lambda Function
 In the root of the project, there's a file called `index.js` with the Lambda function logic.
 For this example, the handler function simply returns a 200 status code with a serialized JSON body.